aneasystone/github-trending/README.md

 ## Html

+* 【2023-10-02】[NoTextToSpeech / goofy-site](https://github.com/NoTextToSpeech/goofy-site) - Basic html repo for people to use to make their own nonsensical github website to embed into Discord
 * 【2023-10-01】[Purple-CSGO / CS2-Config-Presets](https://github.com/Purple-CSGO/CS2-Config-Presets) - 🎉 CFG Presets for many scenarios in Counter-Strike 2
 * 【2023-10-01】[TheUnblockedHubOfficial / TheUnblockedHub](https://github.com/TheUnblockedHubOfficial/TheUnblockedHub) - The Unblocked Hub is the #1 site for all-in-one school entertainment.
 Accelerate your "learning" with our collection of games, apps, emulators, proxies, and so much more.
 * 【2023-10-01】[marshadkhn / TinDog](https://github.com/marshadkhn/TinDog) - This repo is all about the Tinder for dogs, It's a basic HTML CSS JS BOOTSTRAP web app